 The single line notification in the Personal Ministry website is not clear in all aspects.
 Candidates should have to wait till the official notification or clarification from UPSC is out.

 Considering the present age limits, the consequential age limit may turn out as below :

 General = 32, OBC = 35, SC/ST=37.
 (Case by case basis).

 Though, it is always better to wait till official communication from UPSC is out, somewhat logical explanation of the one-line statement from persmin can be as below (Please note that this is not official and the official communication may differ.)

 The notification implies that all candidates irrespective of the category will have two additional attempts over and above the existing attempt.
 This may mean that even if you finished all your 4 chances (if general) and your age limit comes anywhere less than 30, you get 2 more chances.
 This may make you upper age limit 32 too.

-While the notification almost gives a hint of two extra chances for all those who has taken exam before 2014, what is not clear from the notification is whether freshers who apply first in 2014 get the benefit of this two extra chances to make 6 chances in total.
-But just going by what is mentioned in this notification, it seems that all candidates irrespective of fresher or experienced, will get 2 more additional chances with effect from 2014.
+While the notification almost gives a hint of two extra chances for all those who have taken the exam before 2014, what is not clear from the notification is whether freshers who apply first in 2014 get the benefit of this two extra chances to make 6 chances in total.
+But just going by what is mentioned in this notification, it seems that all candidates irrespective of fresher or experienced will get 2 more additional chances with effect from 2014.